MaximeThoonsen/symfony-ansible/README.md

 symfony-ansible
 ===============

-<p>This repo will provide you an easy set-up for your symfony project.
+This repo will provide you an easy set-up for your symfony project.
 It provide the Vagrantfile to create your Ubuntu Trusty 64bits VM and it uses Ansible to provision it.
-You can also use ansible to provision your server</p>
+You can also use Ansible to provision your remote server.
+I have also added a sample configuration for Capifony; a tool to deploy your code on your server.

+TL;DR Ansible to configure your servers/VMs and Capifony to deploy the code on your servers.

+I have made a basic Ansible provisioning that will be sufficient to run symfony but you need to customize it a bit more.
-Build your own provisioning with the list of [our best roles](https://github.com/theodo/list-ansible-roles/blob/master/README.md) or have a look in Ansible-Galaxy.
+If so you should have a look at the list of [our best roles](https://github.com/theodo/list-ansible-roles/blob/master/README.md).

 <h3>Step 1) Install the Ansible's roles</h3>
 <pre>ansible-galaxy install -r requirements.txt --force</pre>